Catherine de Medici as Queen Consort of France.

 A rare miniature of Catherine depicting her before her widowhood.

-Catherine's cousin Pope Clement VII (Giulio de Medici), whom she was very devoted to
+Catherine's cousin Pope Clement VII (Giulio de Medici), to whom she was very devoted.

 It’s a legend that most of us history buffs are at least somewhat familiar with - a scheming, older woman shrouded in black, plotting a massacre of thousands of innocent souls.
 But what is so often lost in the telling of the life of Queen Catherine de Medici of France is her numerous attempts at conciliation with France’s Protestant population, despite their blatant treasons.

 Born Caterina Maria Romula de Medici in Florence, 1519, Catherine had quite the unusual childhood: for starters, her uncle was Pope Leo X. Shortly after her birth, her parents, Duke Lorenzo of Urbino and Countess Madeleine de la Tour d’Auvergne, a French noblewoman with royal ancestry, who doted on their beloved daughter, died a few days apart from one another.
 Their marriage had been part of an alliance between Lorenzo’s uncle Pope Leo X and King Francois I of France, the former forced to play both France and the Holy Roman Empire off one another to satiate their expansionist appetites long enough to keep them out of Italy altogether.
 It involved allying with both parties at different times in order to secure the independence and rights of the Papacy and the security of the various Italian city-states that dotted the peninsula.